 The proposed zoning would allow 800 single-family detached units, along with 1,000 multi-family units at a gross density of 3.37du/ac.
-Lot sizes are dependent on the housing type, and would have a minimum of 4,500 s.f.
-The zoning also restricts areas from over-lot grading in sensative areas of the property.
+Lot sizes are dependent on the housing type, and would have a minimum of 2,000 s.f.
+The zoning regulations allow density transfers between planning areas, up to 20%, but in no case shall the maximum number of new units exceed 1,800 units.
+There are two existing residential units and outbuildings constructed on the northeastern most portions of the property that will remain, as described further in this report.

+The zoning also restricts Planning Areas 1, 4, 5, 6, 7, 9, 10 and 11 from over-lot grading in sensative areas of the property and requires some tree preservation in lieu of the standard Skyline/Ridgeline regulations.
 This will preserve mature trees and have less impact on the exsiting natural resources compared with traditional over-lot grading developments in Town.
+The Site Development Plans for these planning areas will demonstrate how the tree preservation will help buffer the view of proposed structures.